Increasing engagement with BitTorrent Tokens (BTT)

 Based on the key findings from the survey data and interviews, we identified 3 areas to explore, formed hypotheses, and finalized solutions we wanted to test.

 To access BitTorrent Speed, users click the Speed icon in the top right corner of the header.
-The only description of the feature is a small popover below the icon present during onboarding, with no incentive or CTA.
-Based on this design, we were seeing roughly 2% open rate to BitTorrent Speed.
+The only description of the feature is a small popover below the icon during onboarding, with no incentive or CTA.

 Prototype

-Before moving forward with design changes in production, we followed up with participants from previous research who have used BitTorrent Speed to test a clickable prototype.
-5 out of 5 participants preferred the integrated version of Speed, and all of them were able to complete tasks and navigate the prototype successfully.
+Before implementing design changes in production, we followed up with participants from our previous research who had used BitTorrent Speed to test a clickable prototype.

-Based on the feedback, we added a value prop walkthrough screen for the first-time user experience to ensure peace of mind about the security of BitTorrent Wallet.
+Based on feedback from the test participants, we added a walkthrough screen for the first-time user experience to ensure peace of mind about the security of BitTorrent Wallet.

 Split testing